 ABOUT MARTA

-Passionate commitment to equity, inclusion, and community transformation
+Passionate commitment to restorative dialogue and community transformation

 Background

-Marta Elena Esquilin is a social justice educator, higher education administrator, and DEI (diversity, equity, inclusion) consultant.
+Marta Elena Esquilin is an educator, college administrator, and communications consultant.
 She currently serves as the Associate Dean of the Honors Living Learning Community at Rutgers Newark, and Assistant Professor of Professional Practice in the American Studies Program within the Faculty of Arts and Sciences.
 She received her Bachelor’s Degree in Sociology from the University of Vermont in 1999, and her Master’s Degree in 2003 from Teachers College, Columbia University in Higher Education Administration.
 In 2005, under the leadership of Dr. Derald Wing Sue, she was a co-author of the seminal article, “Racial microaggressions in everyday life: Implications for clinical practice”.
 American Psychologist, 62(4), 271-286.

 Watch me in action